 Remote Desktop Connection

 This could be due to CredSSP encryption oracle remediation.

 As you can see from the image above, the error message is caused by the CredSPP Encryption Oracle Remediation.
 You can fix the ‘An authentication error has occurred, This could be due to CredSSP encryption oracle remediation’ error by using Registry or Group Policy Editor.

 Recently Microsoft found that a remote code execution vulnerability (CVE-2018-0886: encryption oracle attack) exists in CredSSP versions.
 An attacker who successfully exploits this vulnerability could relay user credentials to execute code on the target system.
 So any application that depends on CredSSP for authentication was vulnerable to this type of attack.

 To patch this security risk, Microsoft released a security update addressing the vulnerability by correcting how CredSSP validates requests during the authentication process.
 The patch updated CredSSP authentication protocol and Remote Desktop clients for all affected platforms.

 After installing the update, patched clients were not able to communicate with unpatched servers.
 In other words, if the client computer has the security update installed but the server computer was not updated with the security update (or vice versa), the remote connection was unsuccessful and user received above-mentioned error message.

-If you’re faced with this An Authentication error has occurred – The Function requested is not supported issue, you can try our recommended solutions below to resolve the issue.
+If you’re faced with Remote Desktop Connection error, An Authentication error has occurred, The Function requested is not supported error message, you can try our recommended solutions below to resolve the issue.